 These sought-after slimline sliding doors offer you the thinnest possible interlock sightlines.
 For instance, our Origin inline slider has an interlock of 20mm.

 However, this thin-framed door must remain robust and reliable.
 Therefore the construction differs from conventional sliding doors.
 Slimline doors come structurally bonded with the glass.
 For us, the installation is more intricate with additional labour to move the doors (subject to their size) and different transport and handling methods too.
 However, the result is an elegant, minimalist sliding door with an altogether different appearance.

 Doors with triple tracks are so designed to enable multiple panels to slide.
 Often available with three or more panels, these multiple tracks allow panels to slide left and right.
 It’s another great option to consider when choosing sliding patio doors.

 When fitting triple track doors to a new extension, we work with you or your builder to ensure your floor levels take into account the deeper frame and track.
 Where we fit triple track doors as a replacement for your old doors, we may have to cut back some plaster or make alterations to your floor.
 We explain everything you need to know when we discuss your new doors with you.
 Our Schuco, new Origin OS-77 sliding doors come with a triple track.
 You can also use our advanced Dutemann sliding patio doors too.
 All of these doors give you great functionality at different price points.

 For the latest lift and slide operation, Our Aluk, Schuco, Dutemann or Smart Systems doors all come with a lift and slide facility.

 A lift and slide door also offers a different functionality to the straight sliding method of inline sliding doors.
 The lift and slide model uses a more complex handle.
 Rotating the handle raises the panel and lets you slide to your desired position.
-The best feature of lift and slide doors is locking the door in a partially open position.
+So when choosing sliding patio doors, lift and slide models let you secure the door in a partially open position.